 Throughout this document, the term "training coordinator" is used to describe the staff members who oversee that specific training group's activities.
-For the doctoral interns and the postdoctoral fellows this is the Training Director (TD), and may also include the Associate Training Director (ATD).
-In certain circumstances the TCs may consult with the CAPS Clinic Medical Director, the UCD Child/Pediatric Medical Director and/or the UCD Chief of Psychology for additional guidance.
+For the doctoral interns and the postdoctoral fellows this is the training director (TD) and may also include the associate training director (ATD).
+In certain circumstances the TCs may consult with the CAPS Clinic medical director, the UC Davis child/pediatric medical director and/or the UC Davis chief of psychology for additional guidance.